 Q: What is the New Mexico Graduate Scholarship and how do I apply for one?

 A: The New Mexico Graduate Scholarship is a working scholarship.
+Applications are sent to graduate program coordinators and department chairs in March of every year for the following academic year.
 Priority will be given to New Mexican residents who are from groups with the most severe under-representation and to students with the greatest financial need.
 Students must be citizens or permanent residents of the United States.
 It pays $7200 per academic year plus tuition for six (6) credit hours per semester.

 Awardees agree to the following: